TYPO3-Documentation/DocsTypo3Org-Homepage/Documentation/Home/About/News/2019/Index.rst

-* There is an overview page with resources for developers in the :ref:`Getting Started Tutorial <next-steps-developers>`
+* There is an overview page with resources for developers in the :doc:`Getting Started Tutorial <t3start:Index>`.
-* On that same page, there is a section "Fluid / Extbase"
+* On that same page, there is a section "Fluid / Extbase".

 The "Extbase / Fluid Guide" still contains the manually maintained Fluid ViewHelper